-She also received critical acclaim for a number of past projects including The Sharing Circle, Canada’s longest running Aboriginal TV series which she also hosted, and Tipi Tales, a Parent’s Choice award-winning children’s series.
+She also received critical acclaim for a number of past projects including The Sharing Circle, Canada’s longest running Indigenous TV series which she also hosted, and Tipi Tales, a Parent’s Choice award-winning children’s series.

 Eagle Vision also co-produces movies for television and theatrical release.
 Projects include Walk All Over Me (2007), which premiered at the Toronto International Film Festival, Blue State (2006), and the Academy Award®-winning feature film Capote (2006).

 Lisa received the 2013 YMCA-YWCA Woman of Distinction’s Circle of Inspiration Award for her work on NSI’s New Voices course, the 2009 YMCA-YWCA Woman of Distinction Award in the area of Creative Communications, the 2009 University of Manitoba’s Excellence in Aboriginal Business Leadership Award, the Women in Film and Television 2009 Crystal Award for Mentorship, and the 2007 National Aboriginal Achievement Award for Media & Communication.

 Lisa is also the executive director of the Manito Ahbee Festival and sits on the national board of the Heart and Stroke Foundation.

 Ursula has been with NSI since 2004 and develops and delivers many of our training courses.
 She has been manager of NSI New Voices since 2008.